 Co-chair Rosi Kerr says the task force is setting ambitious goals, but not delving into the details of implementation.
 For example, the group will not make nuts-and-bolts suggestions about how to replace the College’s antiquated steam plant.
 “We are not going to make recommendations at that level.
 This committee is focused instead on how Dartmouth can adopt sustainability objectives that make us more resilient, more competitive with peers, and less harmful to the environment.”

 The task force is exploring strategies to help Dartmouth reduce its carbon footprint, particularly related to energy production.
 Responses to its recommendations are invited at its second open house, for the general public as well as the Dartmouth community, from 6 to 8 p.m. on Jan.
 10 in Filene Auditorium.
-A list of committee members and the minutes of their meetings are available online.

 “The best options probably include a combination of woodchip biomass and renewables.
 Photovoltaic panels are increasingly attractive because solar efficiency is improving as cost is declining,” says Friedland.
 He notes that there is already a small solar installation on the roof of Murdough Hall, a solar tracker next to Moore Hall, and a small array planned for a bunkhouse at Moosilauke Ravine Lodge, now under reconstruction.
 Freidland hopes to see more reliance on solar power in the future.

 Kerr and Friedland acknowledge that this is not the first task force in Dartmouth history asked to chart a greener path for the College, but they believe that the current administration is committed to a plan of action, within the budget constraints that shape any new initiative.